dbrizard/add-pdf-contents/README.md

 # Other similar tools

 - [pdfoutline](https://github.com/yutayamamoto/pdfoutline) is very similar.
-It relies on `ghostscript` to add the outline to the pdf. *I did not find this tool when I developped the present one*;
+It relies on `ghostscript` to add the outline to the pdf. *I did not find this tool when I developped the present one*.
+Very slow but page number offset can be given anywhere in the contents file (not only at the beginning);
 - [simple-PDF-outline-adder](https://github.com/OpossumDaemon/simple-PDF-outline-adder) also uses `ghostscript`.
 The main drawback is that the outline text file must have, on each line, the page numbers BEFORE the title text;
 - [pdfoutline](https://github.com/eugmes/pdfoutline) is Haskell based and requires the level of each entry to be written explicitly (and is not determined from indentation of the text file).